ehrpg/qstar/docs/character.md

 **USED**{.hf} to recuperate, craft, repair and upgrade items and vessels and to improve a character.

-A character can never have more than 10 downtime at any time.
-Downtime gained, if the maximum is reached, is lost.

 Actions that take longer, like repairing a damaged vessel consume downtime.
-Usually, a task that consumes downtime has a DC of 12.
+Usually, a task that consumes downtime has at least a DC of 12.
 Better skill checks can reduce downtime and/or resources used, while bad skill checks can increase downtime and/or resources used.
 This DC *may* be lowered or increased depending on the situation the characters are in.

-#### Influence

-> Influence represents connections, owed favours by others, fame and infamy.

-**GAINED**{.hf} by making a name for yourself in the cosmos, i.e. by helping people and factions.
-Influence is lost by harming and disappointing others.

-**USED**{.hf} for accessing and buying items, vessels, meetings with high ranking characters, etc.

-!!! summary "Maximum Influence"
+!!! summary "Maximum Downtime"
     <div class="formula formula-top formula-bottom">
-      <span data-bracket-bottom="Experience">XP</span> +
-      <span data-bracket-top="Base">2</span> +
-      <span data-bracket-bottom="Circumstance">other bonuses</span>
+      <span data-bracket-top="Base">10</span>
     </div>

-#### Resources
+### Resources

 > Resources represent materials used for creating, repairing, upgrading and
 > acquiring equipment.